Morecambe: Tourism

 Morecambe Hotel and Tourism Association, which had forty members, has merged with the Bay Tourism Association.
 At a full meeting of the Morecambe Hotel and Tourism Association on Monday 8 March 2010, it was unanimously resolved that the MHTA would join with Bay Tourism to become one association under the name of the Bay Tourism Association and the MHTA would cease to operate as an association.
 The BTA works closely with Lancaster Chamber and organises joint promotional ventures with other tourism associations in the region.
 Recent tourism initiatives have made Morecambe a centre for bird watchers with the Tern Project enhancing the town's heritage linked to the extensive natural landscape of Morecambe Bay and its diverse wildlife.

-Eden Project North
+Eden Project Morecambe

-In 2018, the Eden Project revealed its design for the Eden Project North on the seafront in Morecambe.
+In 2018, the Eden Project revealed its design for the Eden Project North (later renamed Eden Project Morecambe) on the seafront in Morecambe.
 There will be biodomes shaped like mussels and a focus on the marine environment.
 Grimshaw are the architects for the £80 million project, which is a partnership with the Lancashire Enterprise Partnership, Lancaster University, Lancashire County Council and Lancaster City Council.

 Education

 Morecambe is served by a number of primary, secondary and tertiary educational establishments.
-These include Morecambe Bay Academy, Bay Leadership Academy and Lancaster and Morecambe College.
+These include Morecambe Bay Academy, Bay Leadership Academy, Morecambe Road School and Lancaster and Morecambe College.